-According to the 4 industry analysts covering Seeing Machines, the consensus is that breakeven is near.
-They expect the company to post a final loss in 2024, before turning a profit of AU$9.3m in 2025.
-Therefore, the company is expected to breakeven roughly 2 years from now.
+Consensus from 9 of the British Energy Services analysts is that Petrofac is on the verge of breakeven.
+They anticipate the company to incur a final loss in 2023, before generating positive profits of US$25m in 2024.
+So, the company is predicted to breakeven just over a year from today.
 What rate will the company have to grow year-on-year in order to breakeven on this date?
-Using a line of best fit, we calculated an average annual growth rate of 70%, which is rather optimistic!
-If this rate turns out to be too aggressive, the company may become profitable much later than analysts predict.
+Using a line of best fit, we calculated an average annual growth rate of 102%, which signals high confidence from analysts.
+Should the business grow at a slower rate, it will become profitable at a later date than expected.

-Valuation: What is Seeing Machines worth today?
+Valuation: What is Petrofac worth today?
 Has the future growth potential already been factored into the price?
-The intrinsic value infographic in our free research report helps visualize whether Seeing Machines is currently mispriced by the market.
+The intrinsic value infographic in our free research report helps visualize whether Petrofac is currently mispriced by the market.

-Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Seeing Machines’s board and the CEO’s background.
+Management Team: An experienced management team on the helm increases our confidence in the business – take a look at who sits on Petrofac’s board and the CEO’s background.

 Other High-Performing Stocks: Are there other stocks that provide better prospects with proven track records?
 Explore our free list of these great stocks here.